phiresky/sql.js-httpvfs/README.md

 This repo is a fork of and wrapper around sql.js to provide a read-only HTTP-Range-request based virtual file system for SQLite.
 It allows hosting an SQLite database on a static file hoster and querying that database from the browser without fully downloading it.

+The virtual file system is an emscripten filesystem with some "smart" logic to accelerate fetching with virtual read heads that speed up when sequential data is fetched.
+It could also be useful to other application, the code is in [lazyFile.ts](./src/lazyFile.ts).

 Note that this only works well if your database and indices is structured well.

 It also provides a proof-of-concept level implementation of a DOM virtual table that allows interacting (read/write) with the browser DOM directly from within SQLite queries.